What is Dhauti?

 Dhanda means stalk.
-Hence, it is a cleaning process by using a stalk.
+Hence, it is a cleaning process using a stalk.
 The steps are as below.

 Vamana means vomiting.
 Therefore, it is a cleaning process by vomiting.
 The process is also known as Kunjal Kriya.

-In this practice, the Yogi drinks water and fill in the stomach.
+In this practice, the Yogi drinks water and fills in the stomach.
 After a while, he should vomit them.
 It removes all the phlegm and impurities.
 The daily practice will ensure the absence of diseases due to the imbalance of phlegm and biles.

 Take a long piece of cloth four-finger wider.
 Swallow it and keep it for a while.
 Then, take the cloth out.

 This process removes all phlegm, bile, and impurities.
-Hence, the benefits of Vastra Dhauti include the removal of all the abdominal diseases, enlarged spleen, and skin diseases.
+Hence, the benefits of Vastra Dhauti include the removal of all abdominal diseases, enlarged spleen, and skin diseases.
 Regular practice ensures good health, strength, and cheerfulness.

 Mula Shodhana is the process of cleaning the rectum.
 If the rectum is with impurities, the flow of Apana Vayu gets blocked.
 This will result in diseases.
 Hence, it is very important to clean the rectum.

-Take a stalk of the turmeric plant, insert it into the rectum.
+Take a stalk of the turmeric plant, and insert it into the rectum.
 Clean it with water again and again.
 Instead of the turmeric stalk, one may use the middle finger of the left hand.

 We have already seen the benefits of Dhauti as claimed by yoga texts.
 Is there any scientific evidence to confirm these claims?
 Yes!
 There is a lot of scientific evidence confirming the beneficial effects of these practices.
 Let us see a few of them.